Even I was amazed to hear this morning this news.

 Source: Green Mountain Energy

-The landmark signed a two-year contract with Green Mountain to purchase nearly 55 million kilowatt hours (kWh) of renewable energy annually.
-This will avoid nearly 100 million pounds of carbon dioxide (CO2) emissions each year.
+The landmark signed a two-year contract with Green Mountain.
+Moreover to purchase nearly 55 million kilowatt hours (kWh) of renewable energy annually.

-– Nearly every house in New York State turning off all their lights for a week
+That’s most noteworthy the equivalent of nearly every house in New York State turning off all their lights.
+I mean also for a week!!